carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 ---

+##What is Natural Language Processing?

+Natural Language Processing, or NLP, attempts to process human languages using computer models.

 ##What does NLP do?
 There are many possible uses for NLP.
 Machine Learning and Artificial Intelligence can be thought of as a set of computer algorithms used to take a piece of text as an input and produce a desired output.
 What distinguishes NLP